stdlib-js/check-markdown-link-definitions-action/README.md

 ## Inputs

--   `directory` (string) : directory containing Markdown files to recursively check for broken URL definitions.
+-   `directory` (string) : directory containing Markdown files to recursively check URL definitions.
 -   `exclude` (string) : regular expression pattern for URLs that should be skipped.
 -   `successCodes` (array of integers) : array of HTTP status codes that should be considered a success.
 Defaults to `[200, 201, 202, 203, 204, 205, 206, 207, 208, 226]`.
 -   `warningCodes` (array of integers) : array of HTTP status codes that should be considered a warning.
 Defaults to `[300, 301, 302, 303, 304, 305, 306, 307, 308]`.